 Recommendations for travelers

-- As the situation continues to change very quickly, sometimes in a matter of minutes, we recommend that travelers check that the hotel is open before traveling this month.
+- As the situation continues to change very quickly, sometimes in a matter of minutes, we recommend that travelers check that the hotel is open before traveling.

 - For bookings in May and beyond, we also recommend taking extra caution when the time comes to travel as hotels may only be removing inventory a few weeks at a time.